pagerange/metaparsedown/README.md

 ## MetaParsedown

 MetaParsedown extends **erusev/parsedown**, a very nice markdown parser, by adding the ability to have metadata in markdown files.
 I created this because we were creating a markdown document management system and needed a way to add metadata to each file.
 The other option was a separate metadata file for each markdown file, which is fine, but seemed cumborsome for those creating the documents.
-This way seemed easier and is pretty easy to use.
+This way seemed easier and is pretty simple to use.

-MetaParsedown retains all the functionality of **erusev/parsedown**, but adds two methods:
+MetaParsedown retains all the functionality of **erusev/parsedown**, but adds one method:

-* **meta($markdown)** -- returns an array of the key/value pair metadata tags in the markdown
+* **meta($markdown)** -- returns an array of the key/value metadata tags in the markdown
-* **noMeta($markdown)** -- returns the parsed mardown with the metadata removed for HTML output

-If you don't care if the metadata is removed, just use Parsedown's original method:

-* **text($markdown)** -- returns the parsed markdown (including the metadata as part of the HTML)
+Parsedown's original **text($markdown)** method continues to return HTML, without the metadata tags

 ### Installation